outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - definitions
-    - reason as source cause node
+    - reason as source cause node ('this happened because of this causal factor')
-    - intent as target cause node
+    - intent as target cause node ('this happened because this intent was the goal used as a cause of the agent's decisions')

+  - causation
+    - ability to change (if a variable cant be changed, it is less causative for problem-solving intents)

   - set of interactions that are unrelated but appear correlated

+    - examples
+      - system B has an output that is structural similar to outputs of system A
         - interactions of system B that happen at a later time but their interim outputs may have a structural similarity to the outputs of system A
       - system B may cause a similar or equal output to that of system A, for a different intent/reason
         - if the output is used as a metric, they will seem similar or related

-    -
+    - efficiencies are a reason (source cause node) that structural similarities occur
+      - efficient structures follow patterns that may produce similar structural outputs

   - how to map connections between two systems
     - standardize timing
     - abstract to patterns